Are you homeless? If so, what happens next?

 - you left home because of domestic violence or fear of violence

-- personal or money problems that you could not avoid meant you lost your home because of rent or mortgage arrears; this may be because you lost your job, had a wage cut and did not claim all the benefits you were entitled to
+- you lost your home because you got into rent or mortgage arrears due to personal or money problems that you could not avoid; this may be because you lost your job or had a wage cut and did not claim all the benefits you were entitled to

-- your home went with your job, which you lost through no fault of your own, or which you gave up for a very good reason
+- your home was supplied through your job, which you lost through no fault of your own, or which you gave up for a very good reason

 - you lost your home because you did not know your rights, for example, you did not know that your landlord needed a court order before you had to leave